nus-cs2103-AY2223S2/ip/docs/README.md

 You can mark your tasks as completed or not completed yet.
 All tasks will be marked as uncompleted by default.

+### Auto-saving
+Duke will save all tasks each time you make a modification, so you don't have to manually save it!

 ## Notes:
 - Duke is not case-sensitive.
 Typing ```list``` and ```LIST``` is equivalent
 - Items in square brackets are optional.